 It may seem boring to just order a plate of greens, but don’t judge a book by its cover!
-The seasonal greens, or in Greek Horta are so dense in texture and flavor that it feels like a meal in itself.
-The slight bitterness is perfectly contrasted with lots of lemon juice that will accompany your plate - you will feel as if you are detoxing your body as these seasonal greens are no doubt a superfood!
+The seasonal greens -or in Greek, Horta-, are so dense in texture and flavor that it feels like a meal in itself.
+The slight bitterness is perfectly contrasted with lots of lemon juice.
+If you're up for detoxing your body these seasonal greens are for you!

 Oven-baked stuffed tomatoes (gemista) - credits: zi3000/Shutterstock.com